-The Pupil Premium Grant is additional funding paid directly to schools where parents / carers have applied for it.
+The Pupil Premium Grant (PPG) is additional funding paid directly to schools where parents / carers have applied for and been granted Free School Meals (FSM).
+The school receives £1,385 for each child each year and for the 6 years after they cease to be eligible for Free School Meals (FSM).
 This funding is used to support your child's education.
-In addition, children in receipt of the grant receive free school meals.

 - Universal Credit (provided you have an annual net earned income of no more than £7,400.00, as assessed by earnings from up to three of your most recent assessment periods)